globulus/simi/README.md

 ```

 #### ?? - nil coalescence
 The ?? operator checks if the value for left is nil.
 If it is, it returns the right value, otherwise it returns the left value.
+This operator is short-circuit (right won't be evaluated if left is not nil).
 ```ruby
 a = b ?? c # is equivalent to a = ife(b != nil, b, c)
 ```